slack-ruby/slack-ruby-client/README.md

 It also tracks changes, such as users being renamed, added or deleted, therefore `client.users` is always up-to-date.

-Tracking with a local store can be disabled with `Slack::RealTime::Client.new(store_class: nil)`
+Tracking with a local store can be disabled with `Slack::RealTime::Client.new(store_class: nil)`.
+Other stores are also available.

+#### Slack::RealTime::Stores::Store

+The default store that tracks all changes.

+#### Slack::RealTime::Stores::Starter

+A smaller store that only stores and tracks information about the bot user, but not channels, users, groups, ims or bots.

+### Configuring Slack::RealTime::Client

 You can configure the RealTime client either globally or via the initializer.